First look at continuous spin gravity: Time delay signatures: Photon Geodesics

 On taking the $\rh \rightarrow 0$ limit, these recover \eqref{ge1}, and \eqref{ge2}.
 Given that that the $\tau_{e}$ behavior of $g_{e} (\rho, \tau_e)$ is essentially $g_{e} (0, \tau_e)$, the $x$ geodesic of the photons agrees with the respective mirror.

 For the return trip, the geodesics are $t_{(r)} (\tau_r)$, and $x_{(r)} (\tau_r)$.

 Again, in the $\rho \rightarrow 0$ limit, these recover \eqref{gr1}, and \eqref{gr2}.
 It is easy to check that this matches the respective mirror geodesics.
-The time delay can be read off from the term proportional to $h_+$ that is non-vanishing at $\tau_r = \tau_\bullet$, and this agrees with \eqref{cspstrain}.
+The time-delay can be read off from the term proportional to $h_+$ that is non-vanishing at $\tau_r = \tau_\bullet$, and this agrees with \eqref{cspstrain}.